CBS-IIIT-Delhi/CBSWebsite/ContributionGuide.md

 5. Create a commit by giving it an appropriate commit message via `git add -m "insert-your-commit-message-here"`.
 6. Push your changes to the dev remote branch via `git push -u origin dev`.
 Specifying the remote branch dev is optional.
 Even if you don't specify any branch it will push your code to dev branch as base branch of the repository is dev.

+#  How to report/suggest a bug or feature ?

+You suggest/report a bug or feature using issues feature.
+You can also ask a question via issues.
+You can create a issue by following this link.
+[Create an issue](https://github.com/CBS-IIIT-Delhi/CBSWebsite/issues/new).
+Make sure to provide a title and description for your query.
+If, possible provide a label by selecting appropriate one given in the right.

 # What if I accidentally pushed the code to the master branch ?

-No worries, you will be greeted with an error message which will say something like *"You don't have write permission to this branch"*.
+No worries.
+You can't push to master branch until or unless you have access to it.
+If a non-administrator tries to push code directly into the master branch.
+Then, He/She will be will be greeted with an error message which says something like *"You don't have write permission to this branch"*.